Julia Hagen: Life and career

 Hagen was born in Salzburg in 1995; her father is the cellist Clemens Hagen, the cellist of the Hagen Quartet, and her mother is also a musician.
 She was trained in cello at the Musikum Salzburg from age four.
 She studied at the Mozarteum from 2007 to 2011 with Enrico Bronzi, and studied further with Reinhard Latzko and Heinrich Schiff at the University of Music and Performing Arts Vienna until 2015, and with Jens Peter Maintz at the Berlin University of the Arts until 2019.
 She then studied with Wolfgang Emanuel Schmidt at the Kronberg Academy on a scholarship.
 She took master classes with Laurence Lesser and Claudio Bohórquez, among others, and participated in the Classe d'Excellence de Violoncelle of Gautier Capuçon from 2014 to 2016 as one of only six cellists admitted.

 Hagen made her debut as a soloist at age 14 at the Brucknerhaus in Linz with the Wiener Jeunesse Orchester.
 She toured to European countries and Tokyo, playing at the Konzerthaus and the Musikverein in Vienna, the Barbican Centre and the Suntory Hall.
-She was a soloist with orchestras such as the Konzerthausorchester Berlin, Tonhalle Orchester Zürich, the Bruckner Orchestra Linz, the Mozarteum Orchestra, Kremerata Baltica, Wiener Kammerorchester, Kurpfälzisches Kammerorchester, RAI National Symphony Orchestra, Orchestre Royal de Chambre de Wallonie, Orchestra Sinfonica Abruzzese and the Metropolitan Symphony Orchestra of Tokyo.
+She was a soloist with orchestras such as the Konzerthausorchester Berlin, Tonhalle Orchester Zürich, the Bruckner Orchestra Linz, the Mozarteum Orchestra, Kremerata Baltica, Wiener Kammerorchester, Kurpfälzisches Kammerorchester, the Sofia Philharmonic Orchestra, RAI National Symphony Orchestra, Orchestre Royal de Chambre de Wallonie, Orchestra Sinfonica Abruzzese and the Metropolitan Symphony Orchestra of Tokyo.